joshuabootcamp/Project1josh/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_ it quick to implment and also cost effective and is basicly a micro vm this also add to the security of data by segmenting deparment in to containers
+- What is the main advantage of automating configuration with Ansible? it quick to implment and also cost effective and is basicly a micro vm this also add to the security of data by segmenting deparment in to containers

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- In 3-5 bullets, explain the steps of the ELK installation play.
+E.g., install Docker; download image; etc.
 - ...
 ssh azadmin@jumpbox ip
  start docker